Autarkieguide

 MPPT charge controller (Maximum Power Point Tracking)

-A MPPT controller is the smarter and more efficient solution.
-It constantly analyzes the voltage and current of the solar module to find the so-called maximum power point – the point at which the module delivers the most energy.
+A MPPT controllers are the smarter and more efficient solution.
+It constantly analyzes the voltage and current of the solar module in order to find the so-called Maximum Power Point – the point at which the module delivers the most energy.

 Instead of wasting excess voltage, the MPPT controller converts it into additional charging current.
-This allows it Get up to 30% more energy out of your solar modules – especially in low light, low temperatures or partial shade.
+This allows it to Get up to 30% more energy out of the solar modules – especially in low light, low temperatures or partial shading.

 ✅ Advantages: